 Try Limoncello

-Traditional liqueur distilled from the peel of the Amalfi lemons is produced in all the towns on the Amalfi Coast.
+Traditional limoncello, distilled from the peel of Amalfi lemons, is produced in all the towns on the Amalfi Coast.
 It’s a natural liqueur with special properties and a unique aromatic taste from an ancient recipe.
 According to local tradition, a good lunch or dinner must finish with a glass of delicious limoncello.

 The limoncello must be served cold in icy glasses.